Three Rules To Help You Make A Good First Impression

 Pay attention to what you’re wearing.
 This may seem very superficial, but that’s what first impressions are all about.
 They are a first, quick judgment based on things like appearance.
 Overdress just a little if it’s an important first meeting like going to a job interview or meeting the future in-laws for the first time.

 At the very least make sure that what you’re wearing is neat and flattering.
 Don’t go crazy and when in doubt go for something somewhat conservative.
 You can always let your personality shine after you’ve made that great first impression.
-Wear something you have worn before and feel comfortable in so that you are not constantly tugging at your clothes.
+Make sure you wear something you have worn before and feel comfortable in so that you are not constantly tugging at your clothes.
+An employer does not want to watch you squirming in your chair as you try to adjust your clothing.
 Interviews have been lost because the candidate was constantly pulling on their jacket or sweater or skirt.

 Rule #2 – Be On Time